Fukue Island [福江島]

 It was built in 1895.

-Japan's first holy spring at Lourdes were constructed in 1899 in this
+And, Japan's first holy spring at Lourdes were constructed in this church in 1899.

 The cape is surrounded with the cliffs about 100 to 160 meters high.